RobertWSON/vue-learning/README.md

   - Vue.js, MongoDB, Node.js, Express.js, HTML, CSS

 - **Setup Instructions:**
+  (New)
+  - Navigate to `/front-end` folder and run npm install to install dependences.
+  - Use npm run serve to start fron-end application on a development server.
+  - Refer to README in `/front-end` folder for additional project setup details.
+  - Navigate to `/back-end` folder and run npm install to install server dependencies.
+  - configure `.env` for MongoDB connection string and API keys.
+  - Use npm start to `npm start` to launch back-end server

-  Refer to `/front-end` folder for setup and configuration details.
+  (Original) Refer to `/front-end` folder for setup and configuration details.

+[(Original /font-end folder now in Setup Instructions]
 - **/front-end folder:**
   Contains Vue.js application files and CSS.
+[(Original /back-end folder now in Setup Instructions]
 - **/back-end folder:**
   - Connects to MongoDB Atlas database using a connection string.
   - APIs for managing and retrieving data.